manvirag/tech_learning_tinkering/golang/hld/problems/zoom/readme.md

 #### Doubts:
 - is this webrtc concept or what protocol ? like do we need to create stun, turn , signaling service or it comes inside of it ?
+  - this is an api doc : https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API
+  - it provide the interface and we have to fill that
+  - you can assume it like it need a stun ,turn and signalling server and once we provider this and its implementation to ti then its start working.
+More can be deep dive once start developing.
 - if so how we are doing group call ?

 ### Reference